Ruth Marshall

 Ruth Marshall (born June 7, 1965) is a Canadian actress from Toronto, Ontario.
 She is known for her role in the hit television series Flashpoint.
 She graduated with a degree in English from McGill University in Montreal, Quebec and then returned to Toronto to pursue a career in acting.

 She has appeared the television series Degrassi: The Next Generation and Doc, for which she earned a Gemini Award nomination in 2003 for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Series.
-She played herself in the television movie The Path to 9/11.
-She was also in the films Dolores Claiborne and Love and Human Remains and Heartland.
+She played Johnette in the television movie The Path to 9/11.
+She was also in the films Dolores Claiborne and Love and Human Remains.
 Her first screen appearance was in The Myth of the Male Orgasm.

-Marshall released her first book, "Walk It Off" in 2017.
-The book chronicles Marshall's experience after being diagnosed with a non-malignant tumour, and details her journey back to health.
+Marshall released her first book, Walk It Off in 2017.
+The book chronicles Marshall's experience after being diagnosed with a non-malignant tumor, and details her journey back to health.

-Ruth Marshall lives in Toronto.
-She and her husband have two sons.